ShamreshKhan/Zego.Pay.Structurizr/README.md

-# Structurizr for .NET quickstart (.NET Core version)
+# Zego Pay Structurizr project (.NET Core version)

 This is a simple starting point for using [Structurizr for .NET](https://github.com/structurizr/dotnet).
 To use it: